tanishbansal52/drp_france/README.md

 # Division X - Interactive Educational Quiz Platform

-A modern, gamified educational platform that transforms traditional quizzes into engaging "missions" for students.
-Built with React and featuring real-time collaboration, themed content, and comprehensive reporting for educators.
 This was our 2nd year project for Designing for Reap People (DRP) at Imperial College London.
 We came in the Top 6 Projects of the year out of 60 teams!

+DivisionX is a modern, gamified educational platform that transforms traditional quizzes into engaging missions for KS3 students.

 ## Features